Being Induced because you are “Over Due”?

 We don’t expect all children to reach milestones at exact dates and ages.
 We know there is a whole range of normal.

-We don’t expect all women to have 28 day periods that last 5 days, and to all ovulate on day 14.
-Once again, we accept that there is a wide range of what we consider to be absolutely normal.
+We don’t expect all women to have 28-day periods that last 5 days, and to all ovulate on day 14.

 So where did this idea come from that all babies are due at 40 weeks?

-Well, apparently Aristotle was the first person to document that human gestation was 10 lunar months.
+Apparently, Aristotle was the first person to document that human gestation was 10 lunar months.
 Which was then interpreted as 280 days, because a lunar month is 28 days.

 But all lunar months aren’t 28 days.
 So even this original assumption was flawed.

-Naegele’s rule was developed into the pregnancy wheel which, again, is still used by some care providers today.
+Naegele’s rule was developed into the pregnancy wheel, which, again, is still used by some care providers today.

 The modern-day equivalent is the “Due Date” App which is still just based on algorithms and the assumptions every woman’s body functions exactly the same way and all babies develop at exactly the same rate.